sixth-sensei/Notes/Python notes.md

 ```
 	def greet_employee(): //parameter to use are included in the ()
 		print("Welcome, You are logged in!")
 ```

-A _parameter_ is an object that is included in a function definition for use in that function An _argument_ is the data brought into a function when it is called `return` is used to return information from a function
+- A _parameter_ is an object that is included in a function definition for use in that function.
+- An _argument_ is the data brought into a function when it is called.

+`return` is used to return information from a function

 **Built in Functions**